Privacy & Security

 Local Mode applies to that meeting's content.
 Anonymous activity counters with no meeting content (for example, that a meeting completed and its rough duration) may still be sent if you have analytics enabled in Settings — these never include the meeting's transcript, audio, title, or participants.
 To suppress all outbound traffic completely, also disable analytics and crash diagnostics in Settings.

-Bring Your Own Key
+Bring Your Own Key or Model

 - Transcript text is sent directly to Google's Gemini API — it never passes through our proxy or any server we operate.